Hoarding: Impacts on Non-Profit Housing Providers – Webinar

 To expand your knowledge of hoarding, and to learn how to better support residents who have difficulty discarding.

-Kate Kysow is a master’s student in the UBC Clinical Psychology program.
+Kate Kysow holds a master’s degree in the UBC Clinical Psychology program.
 She is also a research assistant for the Vancouver-based Hoarding Action Response Team (HART).
 Her research focuses on hoarding case complexity from the perspective of community-based interventions.

 Start and end dates